 Another prisioner brings the raw materials to their stations and the cutting wheels start to turn, driven by pulleys and his weak pedalling at his station.

 The “soup” is devoured, albeit feebly, at their stations at 13:00.
 Twelve more hours to go in the shift – minus the one toilet break.
-The machinist deliberates yet again if he will make it through this week – the day even.
-It is a serious question.
-After all, his body mirrors the others, walking skeletons.
+Will he make it through this week – the day even?
+His body mirrors the others, walking skeletons.
 All old men.
 Yet six years ago he was 28 years old.

 At 01:00 the prisoners down their tools, wait for them to be collected and counted, then shuffle back in the blackness to their freezing hut.
 The machinist drops onto the nearest long board that he will share with fifty fellow withered human beings.

-Huddling and on his side, the machinist falls asleep; pressed against a neighbour’s back and grateful to have a new warm body at his own back.
+Huddling and on his side, the machinist falls asleep; his front spooned against a neighbour’s back and grateful to have a new warm body at his own back.

 Later that morning, the neighbour to the front of the machinist wakes early.
 His back is cold.